koreo-dev/koreo.dev/docs/getting-started/quick-start.md

 There are just three core concepts involved in building automated workflows in
 Koreo: [Workflows](../workflow.md), [ValueFunctions](../value-function.md), and
 [ResourceFunctions](../resource-function.md).
-This Quick Start guide will walk you through building and deploying your first Workflow.
+This Quick Start guide will walk you through building, deploying, and running your first Workflow.
 As part of this, we will also see how [FunctionTests](../function-test.md) act as an integral component for building Functions by providing rapid feedback through unit testing.

 ## Hello Koreo

 We will build a Workflow that will do a very simple task: "stamp" every Kubernetes Deployment with a `hello` label whose value will be the Deployment name.
-It's a contrived example, but it will demonstrate some of the key aspects of Koreo.
+While it's a contrived example, it will demonstrate some of the key aspects of Koreo.

 ### Writing a ValueFunction